 6. Think outside the kitchen.

 Wreaths and garlands may include wheat or wheat products as decorations.
 Some children's play dough also has wheat in it.
-Other non-food items may, too.
+Other non-food items shampoos and conditioners, lotions, and cosmetics may, too.
 You’re not going to eat them, obviously, but ask your doctor if you need to avoid touching them.